5 Ways to Save Thousands in Mortgage Interest

 - Though it’s often a valuable cost savings’ option, refinancing is not for everyone.
 Be sure to ask yourself a few questions about what you hope to accomplish before you make any significant loan changes.

-- Working with a salary-based mortgage consultant allows you to see all options available.
+- Working with a mortgage consultant allows you to see all options available.
 You’re not pressured into a specific loan program that may not fit your financial goals.